-Euroscepticism, Brexit and the European Union
+Euroscepticism, EU-UK relations and the European Union

 I have been researching euroscepticism since the late 1990s.
 My work considers broad theoretical and practical questions about this phenomenon, as well as more specific work on the UK, on the role of pressure groups and on the media profile of eurosceptics.